1. The Party is a Political Party known as WORKERS’ PARTY

 (2) The general recognition in practice of the basic equality of all human beings.

 (3) Equalisation of opportunities for the individual for full and free development within the framework of respect for the rights of all.

 (4) Racial equality in practice in all spheres of public activity and equal respect in law for all racial cultures.

-(1) To organise and maintain a political party to give effect to the three-fold principle of Merdeka, Democracy (Parliamentary) and Socialism.
+(1) To organise and maintain a political party to give effect to the three-fold principle of Merdeka, Parliamentary Democracy and Socialism.

-(3) To secure and maintain in Singapore the establishment of a Government based on Parliamentary Democracy and Socialism.
+(4) To secure and maintain in Singapore the establishment of a Government based on Parliamentary Democracy and Socialism.